-For search and rescue operators who are not conducting police, national security or customs operations in the public interest, this provision should preferably only be used in circumstances where the risk of not complying with a requirement in Part 138 is outweighed by an urgent and imminent threat to life.
+This is a relief provision of last resort and should only be used in circumstances where the risk of not complying with a requirement in Part 138 is outweighed by an urgent and imminent threat to life.

 Aircraft operators should note that, even when this subregulation is relied on, section 20A of the Civil Aviation Act 1988 (the Act) continues to apply in all circumstances.
 This section of the Act states: